Blackvivek/Civil-Aviation-Analysis/README.md

 note:(for studying differnt type of data visualization visit: https://r-graph-gallery.com )

-* "you can have data without information,bi=ut you cannot have information without data"
+* "you can have data without information,but you cannot have information without data"